-Japan organized the first conference in 2003 with a unique focus on the concept of environmentally friendly vehicles (EFV).
+2. Japan organized the first conference in 2003 with a unique focus on the concept of environmentally friendly vehicles (EFV).
 The effort was to gather officials from around the world to discuss the potential role of government in advancing vehicle technologies to address the public health, environmental and energy impacts of transportation.
 The dialogue was initiated and there was an increased effort to share research on developing technologies and activities.
-The need to have cooperation between EFV conferences and WP.29 was identified at the very first EFV conference and is mentioned in the chair's statement delivered as the outcome of the Tokyo meeting.
+The need to have cooperation between EFV conferences and WP.29 was identified at the very first EFV conference and is mentioned in the Chair's statement delivered as the outcome of the Tokyo meeting.

-The meeting allowed for an exchange of information regarding environmental issues such as air pollution, climate change, traffic noise pollution, traffic congestion, and the efforts in countries and regions to address them.
+3. The meeting allowed for an exchange of information regarding environmental issues such as air pollution, climate change, traffic noise pollution, traffic congestion, and the efforts in countries and regions to address them.
 Delegates discussed what the overall prospects would be for the technical development and dissemination of EFVs including fuel cell motor vehicles, how to define the concept of next-generation EFVs for their promotion, and the importance of clean fuels to the successful introduction of EFVs.
-It also included a discussion of efforts that could be taken to facilitate the development and introduction of EFVs, such as financial and/or tax incentives, accelerated and coordinated research programs, and consumer awareness programs.
+It also included a discussion of efforts that could be taken to facilitate the development and introduction of EFVs, such as financial and/or tax incentives, accelerated and coordinated research programmes, and consumer awareness programmes.
 It was noted that by influencing better driving habits, drivers could significantly reduce their fuel consumption.
 In this context it was recognized that in-car devices such as displays for actual fuel consumption, as well as gear selection and cruise control could be important.

-Delegates recognized that it would be vital to continue the discussion and information sharing and therefore establish ongoing cooperation between future EFV conferences and World Forum for Harmonization of Vehicle Regulations (WP.29).
-It was established that the goal of organizing biannual International EFV Conferences would be to share ideas and experiences with regard to http://www.unece.org/trans/main/wp29/wp29wgs/wp29gen/geninf129.html ongoing measures for promoting and introducing environmentally friendly vehicles, developing the legal and economic framework for the introduction of such vehicles and advances in technology innovation to address future directions for both energy security and a cleaner environment to protect public health.
+4. Delegates recognized that it would be vital to continue the discussion and information sharing and, therefore, establish ongoing cooperation between future EFV conferences and World Forum for Harmonization of Vehicle Regulations (WP.29).
+It was established that the goal of organizing biannual International EFV Conferences would be to share ideas and experiences with regard to ongoing measures for promoting and introducing environmentally friendly vehicles, developing the legal and economic framework for the introduction of such vehicles and advances in technology innovation to address future directions for both energy security and a cleaner environment to protect public health.

-&lt;sup>3 Informal document No. 12;(127th WP.29, 25-28 June 2002; Submitted by Japan)
+&lt;sup>1 Informal document No. 12 (127th WP.29, 25-28 June 2002; Submitted by Japan)

-&lt;sup>4 Informal Document No.10(129th WP.29, 11-14 March 2003, agenda item 2.2.);
+&lt;sup>2 Informal Document No.10 (129th WP.29, 11-14 March 2003, agenda item 2.2.); www.unece.org/trans/main/wp29/wp29wgs/wp29gen/geninf129.html

-The second conference held in Birmingham, United Kingdom in 2005 looked to expand the discussion and involve all stakeholders in an event that would host and exchange best practices from around the world on how to encourage consumers to buy clean and efficient vehicles.
+5. The second conference held in Birmingham, United Kingdom of Great Britain and Northern Ireland in 2005 looked to expand the discussion and involve all stakeholders in an event that would host and exchange best practices from around the world on how to encourage consumers to buy clean and efficient vehicles.
 In particular the conference looked at two questions:

-- Why the development of Environmentally Friendly Vehicles is so important worldwide? ; and, - How Industry and Governments can work to develop and encourage the uptake of Environmentally Friendly Vehicles?
+(a) Why the development of Environmentally Friendly Vehicles is so important worldwide ? and

+(b) How Industry and Governments can work to develop and encourage the uptake of Environmentally Friendly Vehicles ?

-There was a robust discussion from many stakeholders that addressed a range of subjects such as:
+6. There was a robust discussion from many stakeholders that addressed a range of subjects such as:

-- Lessons learned from EFV policies worldwide - Fiscal measures to encourage the uptake of EFVs - Non-fiscal measures to encourage the uptake of EFVs - How emerging economies are seeking to mitigate the environmental impact of the forecast rapid growth in vehicle ownership and use - Technical Standards for EFVs, and whether more needs to be done to harmonize them worldwide - Marketing and perceptions of EFVs - Barriers to incentivizing EFVs
+- (a) Lessons learned from EFV policies worldwide; - (b) Fiscal measures to encourage the uptake of EFVs; - (c) Non-fiscal measures to encourage the uptake of EFVs;

+(d) How emerging economies are seeking to mitigate the environmental impact of the forecast rapid growth in vehicle ownership and use;

+(e) Technical Standards for EFVs, and whether more needs to be done to harmonize them worldwide;

+- (f) Marketing and perceptions of EFVs; - (g) Barriers to incentivizing EFVs.